QuickNS/aad-authorize-third-party/Readme.md

 > Note: the claim names will vary depending on OAuth version.
 This is for v1, however, corresponding claims exist on v2 tokens.

-In a simple token validation mechanism we can use these claims to check the following rules:
+In a simple token validation process we can use these claims to check the following rules:

 - We can use the `aud` claim to ensure the token is meant for our protected API.